MaxPrain12/advopg/src/pages/project/cic.md

   - dev
 ---

-At [IDboxRT](https://idboxrt.com/es/), I worked as part of the monitoring team, performing programmer tasks focused on the BackEnd of the application, using programming languages such as C#, Java.
-I also used tools like [Zabbix](https://www.zabbix.com/) for computer equipment monitoring.
-On occasion, I used programming languages such as Python, Bash, and PowerShell to create customized Zabbix monitoring.
-Also within the department, I belonged to the DevOps group where we carried out tasks such as Cloud environment management, domain management, firewall management, network administration.
+During my tenure at [IDboxRT](https://idboxrt.com/es/), I had the opportunity to be an integral part of the monitoring team.
+My primary role consisted of carrying out programming tasks focused on the BackEnd of the application, employing programming languages like C# and Java.
+In addition, I used tools such as [Zabbix](https://www.zabbix.com/) for computer equipment monitoring.

+Occasionally, I would resort to additional programming languages such as Python, Bash, and PowerShell, which allowed me to create customized monitoring in [Zabbix](https://www.zabbix.com/).
+Within the department, I was also a member of the DevOps group, where we carried out a variety of tasks, ranging from managing environments in the cloud, administering domains and firewalls, to network administration.

+This period at [IDboxRT](https://idboxrt.com/es/) was a valuable opportunity to expand my skills and knowledge in programming and monitoring systems.